Sairamakrishnen/Azure-Virtual-Network/README.md

 ## Azure-Virtual-Network

-This GitHub repository contains examples to provision a simple virtual network environment on Azure cloud using powershell cmdlets in Azure Cloudshell.
+This GitHub repository contains examples to provision a simple virtual network environment in Azure cloud using powershell cmdlets.

 ## Getting Started: